 Motor disassembly is quite straightforward.
 Watch out for that spacing washer on a rotor axle.
 Only serviceable parts are bearing hubs.
 Give them a good scrub with some miniature brush.
 For cleaning bearings I always use naphtha.
 It has many names depending on where you live – white spirit, coleman fuel, camp fuel, lighter fuel, paint thinner etc. Essentially it’s high petroleum distillate – jet grade fuel.
 It’s not as dry as acetone or other highly volatile substances, thus it leaves a micro oil film and prevents parts from rusting.
 If it’s especially bad case, or part has hard to reach surfaces, good spray of brake cleaner does it’s job wonderfully.

 Now, with tonearm it’s whole different story, and I would strongly advise against it’s disassembly.
 Do it only if you really have no other option, for example when bearings are loose, or there is evidence of corrosion.
 Otherwise clean it externally and give a good spray of brake cleaner directly to bearing hubs.
-Using straw that came with a spray can is a good idea.
+Using the straw that came with a spray can is a good idea.

-The most significant reason for why you should avoid tempering with tonearm is those lock-nuts 42 and 57.
+The most significant reason for why you should avoid tampering with tonearm is those lock-nuts 42 and 57.
 There is no readily available spanner wrench small enough to fit them.
 Try using mini snap ring pliers and you will likely make a real mess.
-Stripping paint all over and damaging thread is the usual outcome.
+Stripping paint all over and damaging the threads is the usual outcome.
 I use special tool that I made just for these lock-nuts.
 Nothing fancy, just two pieces of 1mm micro screwdriver spaced 5mm apart with 3mm hole in a middle.
 Usually it fits other tonearms too, so a worthy time investment.
 And then there is never ending adjustment for vertical and letterer bearing play.
 There shouldn’t be any, but at the same time bearings can’t be tight.
 It’s more of a feel thing really and it comes with a practice.

 Assembly is my favorite part.
 Everything is shiny and looks new.
-You basically go through the same process as person in factory, who build it originally.
+You basically go through the same process as the person in factory, who build it originally.
 There is always this anticipation to finally see it finished and hopefully looking the same, as it was new.

 I will not go in a full detail step-by-step assembly instructions here.
 There is an excellent service manual available, which has detailed exploded-view illustrations for that.
 I will just mention couple potential traps for young players to watch out for.